mhdiiilham/mhdiiilham/README.md

 ### Hi there, I'm Muhammad Ilham 👋
-I am a software engineer specializing in back-end with a demonstrated history of working in the technology industry.
-Mainly write code using Go, but also have experience using Laravel and NodeJS.
-I love to write clean, testable, and maintainable codes, and also love to experiment with utilizing Go's concurrency feature to improve and optimize the applications.
+Experienced backend engineer with a passion for programming and a strong track record in the technology industry.
+Fluent in Go, with experience using PHP, Laravel, and NodeJS to develop scalable, secure backend systems.
+Skilled in working with Docker, Google Cloud Platform, and AWS, and experienced in implementing continuous integration and deployment strategies using Bitbucket CI/CD and Github Actions.
+Strong logic skills, a love for exploring new technologies, and a commitment to writing high-quality code with comprehensive unit testing and a TDD approach.

 ---